apache/mynewt-site/docs/os/modules/fs/fatfs.md

 ### API

-To include `fatfs` on a project just include is as a dependency in your
+To include `fatfs` on a project just include it as a dependency in your
 project:

 ```